Sheharyar24/Youtube-Transcript-Discord-Bot/README.md

     ```sh
     pip install -r requirements.txt
     ```
-3. Create a `.env` file in the project root with the following contents:
+3. Create a `.env` file in the project root with:
     ```
     DISCORD_TOKEN=your_discord_token_here
     YOUTUBE_API=your_youtube_api_key_here
     ```
+4. (If hosting) Make sure your environment variables are set in your Render dashboard.
-4. Run the bot:
+5. Run the bot locally:
     ```sh
     python bot.py
     ```
+   Or deploy to Render following their Python/Flask deployment instructions.

 ---

 ## Usage

-- Invite your bot to a Discord server.
-- Use the command:
+- **Add a channel to monitor:**
     ```
-    !GetChannelStats <channel_id>
+    /addchannel <channel_id>
     ```
-    Example:
+- **Remove a channel from monitoring:**
     ```
-    !GetChannelStats UCngIhBkikUe6e7tZTjpKK7Q
+    /removechannel <channel_id>
     ```
-    The bot will reply with an embed containing the channel's statistics.

-- Add a channel to monitor for new uploads:
+- **List all monitored channels:**
     ```
-    !AddChannel <channel_id>
+    /listchannels
     ```
+- **Get channel statistics:**
+    ```
+    /getchannelstats <channel_id>
+    ```

-    The bot will start monitoring this channel and post a notification in your server when a new video is uploaded.
+The bot will automatically check for new uploads every 5 minutes and post a notification in your configured Discord channel.

 ---

-## Roadmap

-- [x] Notify when a new video is uploaded to a channel.
-- [ ] Fetch and display video transcripts automatically.
-- [ ] Add more notification and configuration options.

----

 ## Files

-- `bot.py` — Main Discord bot logic.
+- `bot.py` — Main Discord bot logic and commands.
 - `youtube_functions.py` — Functions for interacting with the YouTube Data API.
+- `webserver.py` — Flask server to keep the bot alive on Render.
 - `requirements.txt` — Python dependencies.
 - `.env` — Environment variables (not included, create your own).

 ---

+## Roadmap

+- [x] Add/remove/list monitored channels.
+- [x] Automatic new video notifications.
+- [x] Hosted on Render with Flask keep-alive.
+- [ ] Fetch and display video transcripts automatically.
+- [ ] More notification and configuration options.

+---

 ## License

-This project is for educational and
+This project is for educational